So what is RMM?

 How RMM Works

-RMM software is deployed through an “agent” (a small software footprint), which is installed on client systems, workstations, servers, mobile devices etc. For example, a Domotz Pro agent can be installed as virtual machine on Windows, Raspberry Pi, NAS solutions like Ubuntu and QNAP, or with our plug and play box.
+RMM software is deployed through an “agent” (a small software footprint), which is installed on client systems, workstations, servers, mobile devices etc. For example, a Domotz Pro agent can be installed as a virtual machine on Windows, Raspberry Pi, NAS solutions like Synology, Netgear and QNAP, or with our plug and play box.

 Once a Remote Monitoring and Management solution is installed, MSPs can remotely roll out patches and updates, install and configure software, solve issues, etc.